Business manager: Role profile

 In many businesses, the role may be established to relieve the owner of responsibility, in order to focus on specific aspects of company expansion.
 Typically, the business manager and the owner work may work in synergy to ensure successful running of business.
 Having a specialization in a particular field, such as sales, marketing, public relations or finance aids in efficiency, yet despite the usual academic qualities of a business manager, business managers also develop personal qualities that are helpful in performing the role efficiently.

 A social skill of a business manager is the ability to understand and know what each of their subordinate employee's tasks are and how to work with each employee in working toward successful completion of such tasks.

 A business manager should be willing to accept constructive criticism from employees, develop social skills, be organized, honest and able to take good decisions.
-A good business manager should be willing to work along his or her employees in order to create a better work environment.
+A business manager is expected to be willing to work along his or her employees in order to create a better work environment.